 Choose 40 credits from:

 The third year includes a dissertation project that may be experimental or take the form of a literature review, supervised by a member of staff on a subject to suit your interests.
 Students choose to take 40 credits of optional modules.

 Further information on each module can be found on our website.

-Module listings are for guide purposes only and are subject to change annually.
+Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Zoology with Herpetology Modules page.

 Herpetologists work mostly in government or non-governmental organisations, ecological consultancy and zoological institutes as well as Universities.
 A range of career paths is available within these organisations, including research, conservation breeding, wildlife monitoring and assessment, implementation of conservation management plans and evolutionary biology.